What units should I use?

 DXF is a format commonly used in CAD software.

-Currently only multi-file CabinetSense exports are officially supported.
+This functionality has been tested with the multi-file exports from CabinetSense and Pro100, but it should work with other exports.
 One part per file is required for the import to work correctly.

 The import will attempt to extract parts from the file.
 Any parts which are not rectangular will be converted to a rectangle using a bounding box.
 Parts must be axis aligned.